-Depending on the type of company, the size and diversity of the design department, and the specific individual’s area of expertise, a product designer may also be referred to as a User Experience Designer, Customer Experience Architect, User Interface Designer, Interaction Designer, or Information Architect.
+Depending on the type of company, the size, and diversity of the design department, and the specific individual’s area of expertise, a product designer may also be referred to as a User Experience Designer, Customer Experience Architect, User Interface Designer, Interaction Designer, or Information Architect.

-A product designer is in charge of directing the whole product design process, from concept to completion, or responsible for enhancing an existing product.
+A product designer is in charge of directing the whole product design process, from concept to completion, or is responsible for enhancing an existing product.
 A product designer may brainstorm solutions to present problems, solicit feedback from stakeholders, liaise between designers, engineers, and researchers, and develop mockups using wireframes and prototypes.
-They are aware of the product’s larger aims while also aware of the minutiae required to attain them.
+They are aware of the product’s larger aims, while also aware of the minutiae required to attain them.

-What are a Product Designer’s Primary Responsibilities?
+What Are a Product Designer’s Primary Responsibilities?